ceford/cefjdemos-data-jdm-help-en/articles/users/users-groups.md

 ## Description

-User Groups control what actions a user can take on the site.
-Actions include things like creating a new article, changing options for a component, or logging in.
+User Groups control what actions a user can take on a site.
+Actions include things such as viewing an article, creating an article, changing options for a component, or logging in.
 The site administrator assigns permissions for various actions to each group.
-Permissions for actions can be assigned at different levels in the component hierarchy (Global Configuration, component options, categories, and articles).
-If a user does not have permission for a given action, the user cannot perform that action.
+Permissions for actions can be assigned at different locations in the component hierarchy, for example in Global Configuration, component options or module options.
+If a user group does not have permission for a given action, the user in that group cannot perform that action.

-User groups also control which objects a user can view on the site.
-Objects include categories, articles, modules, menu items, and others.
-When you create an access level, one or more user groups are assigned to it.
-Then, when you create an object (such as a menu item or module), the object is assigned an access level.
-If a user is a member of a group that is assigned to an access level, this user can view any object assigned to that access level.
-If not, then that user cannot view that object.
+Viewing Access control is implemented through the use of **Access Levels**, which have one or more user groups assigned to them.
+Assets such as articles, menu items or modules are assigned an access level.
+A user who is a member of a group that is assigned to a specific access level can view any asset assigned to that access level.

-User groups can be arranged in a hierarchy.
-If so, then all child groups inherit the action permissions and access levels of a parent group.
-If used wisely, this feature can save a lot of time setting up your security system, since it means that you don't have to enter duplicate setup information.
+User groups can be arranged in a hierarchy in which all child groups inherit the action permissions and access levels of a parent group.
+If used wisely, this feature can save a lot of time by avoiding duplication in setting up a site security system.

-User Groups control what actions a user may take on the site and which objects a user can view.
-This page allows you to view, create, edit or delete User Groups.
+The *Users: Groups* page lists the current User Groups in hierarchy.
+It can be used to create new user groups and delete groups that are no longer required.
+Do not delete any of the default user groups!

 ### Common Elements